simonjwright/asis2xml/README.md

 make it easier to develop reporting and transformational tools using (for example) XSLT.

+Not every ASIS feature is supported, and in particular

+  * What you get corresponds to a straightforward navigation through the tree, there's no cross-linking.
+  * There's no attempt to relate the structure to the source text.
+  * Comments aren't preserved.

-<p>There is no XML Schema as yet.
-The output's structure is quite
-close to that of ASIS, at least in overall terms; for example, an `A_Defining_Name` element in ASIS is represented as a `&lt;defining_name/&gt;` element in XML.
-In turn, ASIS's structure is that of the Ada RM.
+There is no XML Schema as yet.
+The output's structure is quite close to that of ASIS, at least in overall terms; for example, an `A_Defining_Name` element in ASIS is represented as a `&lt;defining_name/&gt;` element in XML.
+This is hardly surprising since the default strategy, faced with an ASIS Element, is to translate it to an XML element with the indicated substitution!

-<p>One difference is that, for the kinds of element that have
-visible/private parts (normal and generic packages, tasks and protected types) the visible and private parts are enclosed in `&lt;visible_part/&gt;` and `&lt;private_part/&gt;` elements respectively.
+In turn, ASIS's structure is largely that of the Ada RM.

 ## Example ##

-<p>The source unit `demo.adb`,
+The source unit `demo.adb`,

     procedure Demo (X : in out Integer) is begin